 Your mind can do powerful things.

-While you may think you only use your mind to control the things your body does, you can actually use your mind to control the things your body feels.
+You may think you only use your mind to control the things your body does, but you can actually use your mind to control the things your body feels.

 Being grateful has a variety of health benefits that work on your body as well as your mind and soul.

 Researchers have found there are concrete gratitude health benefits.
 Being grateful doesn’t just feel good in your mind and heart; it actually benefits your body.
+In addition to providing bodily health benefits, living a life of gratitude also offers benefits for mental health.
 It can:

 - Lower blood pressure